PetrKryslUCSD/Targe2.jl/README.md

 using demos
 ```

+*Warning*:
+The command input to the `Targe2` executable has been debugged in the tutorials
+below.
+Please not that the program will fail if the inputs are unreasonable,
+for instance when the boundary curves intersect, or when they have incorrect
+orientations.
+No checks that the inputs are rational are  performed: the
+program will simply try to generate the mesh, and if it can't, the mesh
+generation will fail.
+In some cases silently.

 ### Coarse mesh of a rectangle

 A really simple example is this uniform mesh of a rectangle.